Ingo-o/google-books-search/README.md

 Hello!
 My name is Dmitry Ingo Epikhin and this is my first project on React + Redux.

 To run this app you should clone this repository on your machine and write `npm start` in the project directory.
 It will opens in your browser (http://localhost:3000).

 ## Functional:

-• Books Search
+• Books search
 • Displaying detailed information about the book
 • Filter by category
-• Sort by relevant and old books
+• Sort by relevance or newest books
 • Load-more pagination

 ## Technology Stack: